-The Dutch Mobility Directive Implementation Act (hereinafter: 'the Act') governs the implementation of Directive (EU) 2019/2121 (‘Mobility Directive') of the European Parliament and the Council of 27 November 2019, amending (and extending) Directive (EU) 2017/1132 (‘Company Directive') as regards cross-border conversions, mergers and demergers.
+The Dutch Mobility Directive Implementation Act (hereinafter: 'the Act') governs the implementation of Directive (EU) 2019/2121 (the 'Mobility Directive') of the European Parliament and of the Council of 27 November 2019 amending (and extending) Directive (EU) 2017/1132 ('the Company Directive') as regards cross-border conversions, mergers and demergers.
 The Act introduces a number of important changes to cross-border mergers and introduces a legal framework for cross-border conversions and demergers.